In an effort to combat online bullying, Instagram has introduced new features that allow users more control over their accounts.

 More power in interactions

 Another particularly important change is in the area of privacy.
 Users can now decide for themselves who can mention them.
-The options are "Everyone," "Only people you follow," and "Nobody."
-Instagram comments on this change as follows:
+Options include "Everyone," "Only people you follow," and "Nobody."
+Instagram's statement on this change is as follows:

 We've seen that tags and mentions can be used to bully or victimize others, so we're introducing new controls to let you control who can tag or mention you on Instagram.
 You can choose whether everyone, only the people you follow, or no one should be able to tag or mention you in a comment, caption, or story.